 Travelling on public transport, such as aeroplanes, trains and buses can be dangerous, as these spaces are often dirty and crowded.
 If possible, try to find an alternative form of transport, such as a car, or a hire boat if you have to cross a small amount of water.
 If it’s impossible to make your journey without using public transport, then make sure that you wear a face mask, and carry hand sanitiser with you at all times.

-You should research your transport provider and check to see that they are putting all the necessary procedures and protocols in place to ensure the safety of their passengers and staff.
+According to villasbarbados.com, you should research your transport provider and check to see that they are putting all the necessary procedures and protocols in place to ensure the safety of their passengers and staff.
 If you feel that you will be unsafe travelling on any company’s vehicles, then choose another transport provider, even if this means making adjustments to your journey.
 After all, your safety and that of your fellow passengers is of paramount importance, so if you are at all doubtful that you will be safe, find another mode of transport.

 Pack Hygiene Essentials